engineersubhadip/Basics/Javascript/OOPS-1/guide.md

 7. When we call a function using the `new` keyword, then inside the function we create a new empty object and `this` is pointing to the newly created object.
 And by default we return the newly created object.

-Every time we `call the function` using the `new keyword`, a new empty object gets created and `this keyword` points to the empty object
+Every time we `call the function` using the `new keyword`, a new empty object gets created and `this keyword` points to the empty object.

+Identifying the `difference between normal and constructor` function is that, in constructor function.
+The first alphabet will be CAPITAL.

 **Note**